"We're the Robot Mafia... The entire Robot Mafia."

 - The Knights Templar began, supposedly, as a band of just nine knights whose ostensible goal was to protect pilgrims traveling in the Holy Land.

 - Jack Daniel's the drink counts as one of these.
-Despite being one of the most profitable and iconic alcoholic drinks out there, only 365 actually work for and produce the drink.
+Despite being one of the most profitable and iconic alcoholic drinks out there, only 365 actually work for and produce the drink at a single distillery in Lynchburg, Tennessee.

 - And (famous Scottish distillery) Glenmorangie's tagline "Handcrafted by the Sixteen Men of Tain" is more or less literal.